 - 90. The racial slurs, insults, and intimidation were unwelcome by the Plaintiffs and the Class members. - 91.
-The hostile conduct fostered and encouraged by the Commissioners, supervisors, and the Individual Defendants was sufficiently severe or pervasive to alter the conditions of the Plaintiffs' and the Class members' employment and create a physically abusive and hostile work environment. - 92.
-The hostile work environment is pervasive throughout the entire Water Department, and was created, condoned, and encouraged by the Individual Defendants. - 93.
-The hostile work environment included acts of physical violence and intimidation against African-American employees of the Water Department.
+The hostile conduct fostered and encouraged by Muphy, Bresnahan, Stark and other Caucasian leaders was sufficiently severe or pervasive to alter the conditions of the Plaintiffs' and the Class members' employment and create a physically abusive and hostile work environment. - 92.
+The hostile work environment is pervasive throughout the entire Water Department, and was created, condoned, and encouraged by the Murphy, Bresnahan, Stark and other Caucasian leaders.

-- 94. For example, Defendant Alan Stark was aware that Anthony Nguyen was likely to commit acts of violence against black employees, but when the acts occurred and were reported to him, Stark would not discipline Nguyen.
-Not only did Stark not discipline Nguyen, but knowing Nguyen's proclivity for violence against African-Americans, Stark would place black employees near Nguyen and would then discipline the black employees, but not Nguyen, whenever a Nguyen caused a disturbance.
+- 93. The hostile work environment included acts of physical violence and intimidation against Water Department African-American employees . - 94.
+For example, Stark was aware that Water Department employee Anthony Nguyen was likely to commit acts of violence against black employees, but when the acts occurred and were reported to him, Stark would not discipline Nguyen.
+Not only did Stark not discipline Nguyen, but knowing Nguyen's proclivity for violence against African-Americans, Stark would place black employees near Nguyen and would then discipline the black employees, but not Nguyen, whenever Nguyen caused a disturbance.
 Stark engaged in this pattern and practice of discrimination to create a work environment so unpleasant that black people would quit to avoid the risk of being fired or disciplined. - 95.
-Similarly, Defendant Joseph Lynch was, at various times, involved in attempts to physically attack African-American employees, including Plaintiffs Eddie Cooper (at Sawyer South Plant) and Anton Glenn (also at South Plant).
-Conversely, Defendant Lynch never attacked Caucasian Water Department employees, which demonstrated (to all Water Department employees) the policymaker's endorsement and encouragement of a pattern and practice of intimidating African-American employees. - 96.
+Similarly, Joseph Lynch was, at various times, involved in attempts to physically attack African-American employees, including Plaintiffs Eddie Cooper (at Sawyer, the South Plant) and Anton Glenn (also at South Plant).
+Conversely, Lynch never attacked Caucasian Water Department employees, which demonstrates to employees the policymaker's endorsement and encouragement of a pattern and practice of intimidating African-American employees. - 96.
 The Plaintiffs and the Class members perceived the working environment to be racially abusive or hostile. - 97.
 A reasonable person in the Plaintiffs' and the Class members' circumstances would consider the working environment to be racially abusive or hostile.